Founder of thejehovahswitnesses.org

 I created this website in 2009 to help unhappy Jehovah's Witnesses recover from religious programming and find the happiness outside their religion.
 Let me give you a little background about myself and why I left the Watchtower religion in the 1970's.

 I was born and raised as a JW in the small town of Thunder Bay, Ontario Canada.

-At the age of 7 or 8 I decided the Watchtower was an evil, mean spirited organization.
+At the age of 7 or 8 I decided my religion was an evil, mean spirited organization.
 I vowed to leave as soon as I was old enough.
 Why did I draw this conclusion?

 In my congregation there was a well dressed man who attended every Kingdom Hall meeting religiously (no pun intended) probably for two years or longer.
 He always sat in the front row and no one ever spoke with him.
 I thought this was terrible.
 What could he have done that was that bad?
 There were times when I said, 'Hi.
 How are you?'
 When I did this, I was scolded by members of the congregation.

 As I reached the age where there was pressure to get baptized, I spent several weeks researching what the Watchtower Society teaches.
 Of course the only research I did was Watchtower publications.
 Information outside the organization was censored in the 1960's just like it is today.

 Not greeting disfellowshipped people was a deal breaker for me.
 That was the reason I didn't want to be a JW.

 However at exactly the same I was making a decision about baptism, the Watchtower Society came out with an article that allowed JW's to greet disfellowshipped JW's.
 Later around 1980 the Watchtower changed their mind and started shunning again, but there were a few years when JW's could talk to disfellowshipped persons.
 I believe the reasoning was that if people can say 'Hi' to a dog, a human is certainly more worthy.
 I was touched by the Watchtower's willingness to be more loving and kind.
 Jehovah's light was getting brighter.
 Thus I decided to get baptized.